PrefectHQ/prefect/docs/concepts/tasks.md

 ## Task results

-Depending on how you call tasks, they can return different types of result and optionally engage the use of a [task runner](/concepts/task-runners/).
+Depending on how you call tasks, they can return different types of results and optionally engage the use of a [task runner](/concepts/task-runners/).

 Any task can return: